geisa/conformance/README.md

   * With ssh:
      - Board with a connexion to the network
      - SSH access to the board
+     - iperf3 for the bandwidth test
   * With serial:
      - Serial connection to the board
      - lrzsz package
 * On the host:
   * With ssh:
      - sshpass (On ubuntu, install with `sudo apt install sshpass`)
+     - iperf3 for the bandwidth test (On ubuntu, install with `sudo apt install iperf3`)
   * With serial:
      - python3 (On ubuntu, install with `sudo apt install python3`)
      - pyserial (On ubuntu, install with `sudo apt install python3-serial`)